Submissions

 Submission Preparation Checklist

-All submissions must meet the following requirements:
+All shipments must meet the following requirements.

-• The submission file is in OpenOffice, Microsoft Word, RTF, or WordPerfect format.
+• The file to be sent is in OpenOffice, Microsoft Word, RTF, or WordPerfect format.

 • Whenever possible, URLs are provided for the references.

-• The text adheres to the stylistic and bibliographic requirements outlined in the Author Guidelines.
+• The text complies with the stylistic and bibliographic requirements outlined in the Author Guidelines.

 Peer-reviewed publications (articles, essays, literature reviews)